yourlabs/shlax/README.md

 of replacing docker, docker-compose and ansible with a single tool with the purpose of code-reuse made possible by target abstraction.

-The pattern resolves around two moving parts: Actions and Targets.

 ## Development status: Design state

 I got the thing to work with an ugly PoC that I basically brute-forced, I'm